zgtm/opengl-tutorial/book/chapter_1.md

-# Creating an Empty Window
+# Creating and Displaying an Empty Window

 In this chapter, we will start by
 - setting up our project